 The company also procures energy from solar farms in Delaware, Massachusetts, and Minnesota with a combined annual output of 25.0 million kWh.
 Forty-five U.S. Home Depot stores now have operational rooftop solar systems, and the company plans to expand its residential rooftop solar offerings.

-- The Home Depot posts 20%+ decline in energy use
+- The Home Depot reports 26% energy use reduction

 - Iron Mountain expands to 100% RE in Texas and Illinois